-The challenge was to introduce new vocational skills quality standards and systems into a Vietnamese company whose staff had studied in an education system that's very different to the UK's education system.
-The aim was also to develop a self-sustaining skills system that would map into Vietnam's current Skills system, as well as the ASEAN region's skills system.
-And all this for the first time ever, totally from an employer's perspective.
+"The challenge was to introduce new vocational skills quality standards and systems into a Vietnamese company whose staff had studied in an education system that's very different to the UK's education system.
+We also wanted to develop a self-sustaining skills system that would map into Vietnam's current skills system as well as the ASEAN region's skills system.
+And all this for the first time ever, totally from an employer's perspective" said lan Aspley, Chair of Proskills Group.